Catherine Callaghan (politician): Early life

 Callaghan was a member of the Defence Forces and served in the Lebanon during her six years of service in the Irish Air Corps.
 She is a farmer and business owner who also works as a special needs assistant.

 Career

 At the 2024 Irish local elections Callaghan ran for a seat on Carlow County Council, but lost by one vote.
 It was the first elected office that Callaghan sought.

-At the 2024 general election Callaghan was elected to the Teachta Dála from the Carlow–Kilkenny constituency.
+At the 2024 general election Callaghan was elected to the Dáil for the Carlow–Kilkenny constituency.
 She was the first woman nominated by Fine Gael in the constituency.
-The party selected her for their list over Pat Deering, a former member of the Teachta Dála.
+The party membership selected her as a candidate at the party convention over Pat Deering, a former TD.
 She was the only Fine Gael candidate from County Carlow.

 During Callaghan's time in the Dáil, she has served on the Defence and National Security, and the Justice, Home Affairs, and Migration committees.
 She is the chair of the Members' Interests committee.